- My Account

 Severe weather and other unpredictable events occasionally hit our island, causing damage to electrical equipment that disrupts the flow of power to homes and businesses.
 We do our very best to prepare for these circumstances so that when they do occur, we are ready to immediately begin the important work of restoring power to affected areas.
 Safety is our top priority, so our damage assessment and restoration process only starts once the storm has cleared and it’s safe for our personnel to work.
 After addressing life threatening, safety and health situations, we repair equipment that will restore power to the greatest number of customers first.
 The sequence is as follows:

-3. Substation equipment that controls electricity flow to entire communities and dense urban areas
+3. Substation equipment that controls electricity flow to communities.

 When it comes to power restoration, we ask that our customers please be patient and understand that with such a complex system, certain high-impact equipment must be repaired before service to individual homes and businesses is possible.
 We realize the extreme discomfort and frustration that living through a power outage brings to our customers.
 With each storm we strive to learn as much as we can so that next time we are able to restore your power more seamlessly and efficiently than ever before.